phthom/icpmn320/6-MicroclimateJenkins.md

 ![image-20190308152416608](images/image-20190308152416608-2055056.png)

+The first time, it take some time.

-Be patient (it could take a **few minutes**).
-Your application should appear and the building process could still be running:
+**Be patient** (it could take a **few minutes**).
+Your application should appear and the building process could still be running (there are also 1 minute between the successful build and the application running):

 ![image-20190311101347322](images/image-20190311101347322-2295627.png)

-Notice a few different information on the screen :
+Notice a few information on the screen :

-- Auto Build : when you change something in your code then you will rebuild automaticaly
+- Auto Build : when you change something (and save it) in your code then it will be rebuilt automaticaly
-- You can see the Application POD ID
+- You can see the Application POD ID (that you can see in the ICP UI)
 - The Application URL is also mentionned
 - The Run Load button will send some requests to your application so that you can see how it performs